 ➧ Role Assignees

-If you tend to reach out to a subset of your members, such as "Board," "Timers," "Coach," "Team Reps" etc. we suggest creating "Roles" for these groups, and then assign these members to the role.
+If you tend to reach out to a subset of your members (i.e. your board, coaches, etc.), we suggest creating "Roles" for these groups and then assigning these members to the role.
 Email all members assigned to a role by typing in the name of that role.
-Users are automatically included in these email groups when you assign them to a role.

 Important Delivery Details

-- When reaching out to athlete "groups" listed above, if the athlete doesn’t have an email address, the parent receives the email on behalf of the athlete, but the parent will not ALSO receive the email if the athlete email exists.
-This does not apply when addressing to "Members" or Role groups, which sends the email to anyone that has an email and is not unsubscribed (parents and athletes)
+- Athlete Groups: If the athlete doesn’t have an email address, the parent receives the email on behalf of the athlete, but the parent will NOT ALSO receive the email if the athlete email exists.
+This does not apply when addressing to "Members" or Role groups, which sends the email to anyone that has an email and is not unsubscribed (parents and athletes).

-- Registrations in a Pending status are considered part of your Roster, and will receive messages if applicable based on the "group" used in communication.
+- Pending Registrations: These families are considered part of your Roster, and will receive messages if applicable based on the "group" used in communication.
 If you do not want this to occur, you can move them to Rejected status until approved.

-- A particular Communication will not be sent to a single recipient more than once, even if you enter multiple groups in the recipient field and they are members of more than one group.
+- Email Duplication: A communication will not be sent to a single recipient more than once, even if you enter multiple groups in the recipient field and they are members of more than one group.
 For example, if you send to multiple age groups and the parent has more than one child, they will only receive one message.

 Want to send a message to a past season prior to your "previous" season OR send a message to that past season and your current season members at once?